 English is commonly understood and semi-liberal Muslim culture is way more relaxed than in the Middle-East.
 Historically Malaysia has been exposed to more European influences than Thailand for instance, that affects the make up of it’s current population and culture.
 Foreigner can enjoy the few advances of so called multiculturalism which drawbacks and underlying tensions do not usually manifest in front of the occasional visitor as harshly as it does in Europe or USA nowadays.
 Still even today studies and problems of ethnic relations is daily topic in every level of education and even random tourist on the street can be invited to impromptu interview about what one thinks about the situation.
 And most doctors in reputable and accredited hospitals have been trained in the UK, USA or Australia.

-In fact personally I would say Malaysia has become my favorite country in SE-Asia, where even the upper echelon of society has or at least used to have awareness of globalist agenda and it’s malevolent influence in form of currency speculation and resource management etc. Malaysia’s former prime minister Dr. Mahathir Mohamad was known for brave statements about globalists, something western leaders are too scared to say.
+In fact personally I would say Malaysia has become one of my favorite countries in SE-Asia, where even the upper echelon of society has or at least used to have awareness of globalist’s agenda and it’s malevolent influence in form of currency and interest speculation and resource (mis)management etc. Malaysia’s former prime minister Dr. Mahathir Mohamad was known for brave statements about globalists, something western leaders are too scared to say.
 Although it’s current government(2017) has received some criticism and some say the foundation of recent difficulties and economical downturn and corruption was laid already around the time or before Dr.Mahathir resigned in 2003.

 Medical tourism outside the capital is concentrated on three hubs, Johor Bahru, Melaka and Penang.
 Of course Kuala Lumpur has quality facilities too and by numbers it is second to Penang in popularity, but as a metropolitan city it’s prices are higher even in integrative modalities.
 Therefore many people take two and half hours ride straight from the airport to Melaka that hosts the country’s first hospital dedicated especially for medical tourism, Mahkota Medical Center.
 They even have annual milestones at display and free airport shuttle.